armandvanhelsync/very-simple-contact-form/readme.txt

 == Frequently Asked Questions ==
 = Why am I not receiving messages? =
-1) Look also in your junk folder
+1) Look also in your junk folder.
 2) Check info about installation and check shortcode for mistakes.
 3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.